Beyond MACs: Hardware Efficient Architecture Design for Vision Backbones: Conclusion

 \section{Conclusion}

-In this paper, we have examined the relationship of MACs and execution time for several architectural design choices in vision backbones, such as depthwise convolutions, operating resolution of layers, fusing the MBConv block, and attention mechanisms.
-We have particularly shown how the execution time differs between several different devices and that MACs can be an insufficient predictor of it.
-The analysis further gave us guidance to create a new hardware efficient vision backbone architecture family, named LowFormer, that features \lowformeratt, a lightweight adaptation of the original MHSA.
+In this paper, we have examined the hardware efficiency of several architectural design choices for vision backbones, such as depthwise convolutions, operating resolution of layers, fusing the MBConv block, and attention mechanisms.
+We have particularly shown how the execution time differ on several different devices.
+The analysis gave us guidance for the design of a new vision backbone architecture family, named LowFormer, that features \lowformeratt, a lightweight adaptation of the original MHSA.
 The LowFormer base models (LowFormer-B0-B3) surpass competing approaches in terms of speed accuracy trade-off on GPU, the Jetson TX2, and ARM CPU.
 Additionally, we presented three edge GPU variants of LowFormer (LowFormer-E1/E2/E3) that further enhance efficiency on the Nvidia Jetson TX2 and GPU.
 We have shown that using LowFormer as a backbone improves efficiency across several downstream computer vision tasks, including various transfer learning image classification datasets, object detection, semantic segmentation, and image retrieval.
 We also presented LowFormer-Track, an adaptation of a recently published tracking framework, where we apply LowFormer-B1.5 as a backbone and incorporate our proposed \lowformeratt, clearly outperforming the baseline.
-Overall, the results achieved demonstrate the wide applicability of our LowFormer architecture for the implementation of efficient computer vision pipelines.
+Overall, the results achieved demonstrate that the LowFormer architecture sets itself as a leading method for the implementation of efficient computer vision pipelines utilizing vision backbones.